KvaytG/win-tools/README.md

 if (WinTools.isWindows()) {
     // Windows-specific logic
 }

+// Check danger operations status boolean enabled = WinTools.isDangerOpsEnabled();

+// Enable/disable danger operations
+WinTools.setDangerOpsEnabled(false);
 ```
 ## ❗ Important Note
-**Functionality has only been tested on Windows 10 and Windows 11.**
+Functionality has only been tested on Windows 10 and Windows 11.

+Dangerous operations are disabled by default and require explicit enabling.
 ## 🙏 Acknowledgments
 Special thanks to **adasdead** for developing the native DLL components that made this project possible.
 ## 📜 License